blgo/travel-blog/site/content/blog/hiroshima.md

 ---
-title: Hiroshima and forest bath
+title: Hiroshima and forest bathing
 description: "Today's episode may be a bit triggering as we visit Hiroshima and the museum.
 Second half of the video is way more relaxing as I take you in the nature for forest bathing.
 We visit buddist temple deep in the forest. "